IBM/aspera-cli/docs/README.erb.md

 ```

 Package creation parameter are sent as **Command Parameter**.
-Refer to the AoC package creation API, or display an existing package in JSON to list attributes.
+See the AoC package creation API, or display an existing package in JSON to list attributes.

 List allowed shared inbox destinations with: